 Unlike many other hard kinds of cheese, the crumbly gorgonzola quickly melts.

 For pizza, choose the soft version.
-This cheese also has a sharp, distinctive taste, perfect for caramelized-onion pizza or charred con with rosemary pizza.
+This cheese also has a distinctive taste, perfect for caramelized-onion pizza or charred con with rosemary pizza.

 - Gouda